scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

 Prerequisites
 ****************

-- A Nintendo 3DS with a Homebrew Launcher.
-Installing a Homebrew Launcher is outside the scope of this documentation.
+- A Nintendo 3DS with a Homebrew Launcher or custom firmware.
+Enabling homebrew is outside the scope of this documentation.

 Download and install ScummVM
 *********************************

 Download the Nintendo 3DS package from the `ScummVM Downloads page <https://www.scummvm.org/downloads/>`_.
+Extract the archive.

+There are two ways to install ScummVM: using the 3DSX format, or the CIA format.

+3DSX
+^^^^^^
-Extract the archive, and copy the extracted files to your SD card into the ``/3ds/scummvm`` directory.
+Copy the extracted files to your SD card into the ``/3ds/scummvm`` directory.

 Launch ScummVM using the Homebrew Launcher.

+CIA
+^^^^^

+Use any CIA installation software to install the ``scummvm.cia`` file.

+The CIA format requires a DSP binary dump saved on your SD card as ``/3ds/dspfirm.cdc``.
+This is not an optional step, since without this you will not have proper audio support.
+Documenting this process is outside the scope of this documentation.

 Transfer game files
 =======================

+Transfer game folders onto the SD card.
+The exact location is not important.

+ScummVM for the Nintendo 3DS also has Cloud functionality.
+See :doc:`../guides/connect_cloud`.

-See :doc:`../using_scummvm/add_play_games` for more information.
+See :doc:`../using_scummvm/add_play_games` for more information about how to add games to ScummVM.

 Controls